snowkit/flow/src/flow/cmd/icons/usage.md

 `flow icons [target] [--options]`

-Convert the `project.app.icons` value to a usable output, and place it in the output directory.
+Convert the `project.app.icons` value to a usable output, and place it in the output directory, so the build can use it.

   options